zbabac/cyberghost-ubuntu-fix/README.md

 When running openvpn manually without this option, connection is established.

-This script automates connections to the favorite cyberghost servers, so you don't have to copy/paste openvpn every time you want to connect.
+This script is a workaround for that problem and automates connections to the favorite cyberghost servers, so you don't have to copy/paste openvpn every time you want to connect.

 ***How to use it?***